Sticking around for the holidays? Consider these ways to enjoy different neighborhoods in Raleigh for your staycation.

 - Try the brussel sprouts, brick oven goat cheese or tacos at Tazza Kitchen

-- Stroll around Cameron Village to admire the murals and holiday decor—and, of course, do some shopping.
+- Stroll around Village District to admire the murals and holiday decor—and, of course, do some shopping.
 Don’t forget to make some noise on the musical steps!

 - For the kids: play at Isabella Cannon park, especially the small rock wall.